 The sample size, effect size, power, and significance level can all be calculated by the function.
-In the case of this scenario, either the sample size or the power will be calculated in a two-sided (≠) alternative hypothesis.
-When solving for the power, pwr.p.test uses the pnorm normal distribution function to calculate the power of the given variables.
+In the case of this scenario, only the sample size or power will be calculated in a two-sided (≠) alternative hypothesis.
+When solving for the power, pwr.p.test uses the pnorm function of the normal distribution to calculate the power of the given variables.
 When solving for the sample size, it uses the uniroot function to perform a binary search for the value of n which results in the difference between the calculated and specified powers being zero.

 3.2.3 Inputs and Outputs